dmltdev/algo-patterns/DataStructures/Linear/Queue/readme.md

 - When data is transferred asynchronously between two processes.The queue is used for synchronization.
 For example: IO Buffers, pipes, file IO, etc
 - Handling of interrupts in real-time systems.
 - Call Center phone systems use Queues to hold people calling them in order.

+## Types of Queue

+- Simple Queue: the item that goes in first is the item that comes out first.
+- Deque: ...
+- Priority Queue: ...
+- Circular Queue: ...